by Andrea M. Darcy

 Specialist Associateship (MRCPsych)

-Denotes at least five years of experience in psychiatry, and has specialist training which was either undertaken in the UK or has been assessed as an equivalent.
+Denotes minimum of ten years experience in psychiatry, and has specialist training which was either undertaken in the UK or has been assessed as an equivalent.

 Awarded to psychiatrists who have been members for at least 10 years and who are recognised as having made a significant contribution to the field of psychiatry.